 Five website design best practices for 2023

 Most articles frame website design best practices around technical issues like simplifying navigation bars and presenting clear and specific CTAs (calls-to-action).
 These are valid and useful pointers, but they miss the bigger picture.
 Given how much of our lives take place online — from social interactions and shopping to the shaping of society itself — contemporary UX design best practices take on a more pressing human meaning.

 Best-in-class tools already have website design best practices built right in.
-Uizard, for example, uses the power of sophisticated AI to develop website UI templates and UX/UI prototyping functionality that include tried-and-tested UX design patterns and UI elements.
+Uizard, for example, uses the power of sophisticated AI to develop website UI templates and prototypes that include tried-and-tested UX design patterns and UI elements.
 With this in mind, our guide to website design best practices takes a more expansive view of the human factors that influence the creation of digital products and services so that we might ensure a better experience for those who use them.

 Skip to section: